-In general, homework is not assigned in science class, but homework will be given if you do not complete your in class work.
-Most work done at home will be studying, finishing projects and assignments, completing readings, etc. Students should also expect to practice extra physics calculation problems on their own outside of class time.
+In general, homework is not assigned in science class.
+Most work done at home will be studying, finishing projects and assignments, completing readings, etc.

 Assessment:

 For a detailed description of our Assessment Policies, please see our assessment Policy Handbook on our website.